 1. If you don’t know which program you are interested in, please request an advising meeting with an S&T study abroad advisor to discuss options.
 The study abroad advisor would be able to make recommendations based on your academic and personal goals.

 2. If you have already spoken to a study abroad advisor and/or you know at least one program you would like to apply to, please start your application by clicking on the ‘Apply Now’ button on the program brochure.

 3. Complete your application.
 There will be several documents that need to be completed for the application.
 While specific requirements vary by program, a typical application consists of the following:

 o Material submissions - Printable forms which require signatures from campus officials.
 Most material submissions could be uploaded to the online application, but some may require physical submission of materials.
 Such material submissions include: a copy of your unofficial transcript, financial planning worksheet, application for credit, etc.

 o Signature Documents - Items that may be digitally sign (if you are over 18 years of age) to indicate your agreement and understanding.
 Such a signature document is the assumption of risk and release.

-o Recommendation Forms - You will have the option to request a recommendation letter from an S&T faculty or staff by entering their e-mail address.
+o Recommendation Forms - You will have to request a recommendation letter from an S&T faculty or staff by entering their e-mail address.
 Recommendations may be submitted electronically by S&T faculty and staff.

 o Application Questionnaires - Items that you complete and submit electronically.
 Such questionnaires include: emergency contact info, insurance information, application for the S&T Study Abroad scholarship, etc.